 NIC - Network interface controller.
-A device that is installed or integrated in a system to allow connection to a network ns - Nanosecond(s)
+A device that is installed or integrated in a system to allow connection to a network

 NMI - Nonmaskable interrupt.
-A device sends an NMI to signal the processor about hardware errors parity - Redundant information that is associated with a block of data partition - You can divide a hard drive into multiple physical sections called partitions with the fdisk command.
-Each partition can contain multiple logical drives.
-You must format each logical drive with the format command.
+A device sends an NMI to signal the processor about hardware errors parity - Redundant information that is associated with a block of data.

-$\operatorname{NTFS}-\operatorname{The}\operatorname{NT}\operatorname{File}\operatorname{System}$ option in the Windows 2000 operating system.
+NTFS - The NT File System option in the Windows 2000 operating system.

 NVRAM - Nonvolatile random-access memory.
 Memory that does not lose its contents when you turn off your system.
-NVRAM is used for maintaining the date, time, and system configuration information.
+NVRAM is used for maintaining the date, time, and system configuration information partition - You can divide a hard drive into multiple physical sections called partitions with the fdisk command.
+Each partition can contain multiple logical drives.
+You must format each logical drive with the format command.

 PCI - Peripheral Component Interconnect.
-A standard for local-bus implementation.
+A standard for local-bus implementation peripheral - An internal or external device, such as a diskette drive or keyboard, connected to a system.

 PDU - Power distribution unit.
-A power source with multiple power outlets that provides electrical power to servers and storage systems in a rack.
+A power source with multiple power outlets that provides electrical power to servers and storage systems in a rack pixel - A single point on a video display.
+Pixels are arranged in rows and columns to create an image.
+A video resolution, such as 640 x 480, is expressed as the number of pixels across by the number of pixels up and down.